 The continuous upper does not allow any particulates to weasel their way inside the shoe.

-Protective features that the Evo Jawz do not sport include; a rock plate, enhanced toe cap, and ample cushioning underfoot.
-In addition, this shoe is by no means water resistant.
+The Evo Jawz does not have protective features such as; a rock plate, enhanced toe cap, and ample cushioning underfoot.
+Also, this shoe is by no means water resistant.
 While taking a morning stroll in some dewy grass, we noted the uppers becoming saturated within seconds.
 While the thin material is incredibly breathable and does dry out quickly, it is not an excellent option for those seeking a water-resistant shoe for runs that will be continuously wet and rainy.
-But we think it's fine for water-crossings.
+But we think it's okay for water-crossings.

 Equipped with an aggressive Vibram trail-biting outsole, we are super impressed by the performance of the super sticky 6-mm long lugs that earned the Evo Jawz a high score in this category.
 The outsole is perfect for soft surfaces like mud or sand, providing unbeatable "bite" while heading up massive mountainsides.
 If you seek a bomber outsole that truly grabs the trail, this is a great option.
 That said, this outsole is not very durable.

 What do we love?
 The spacing of the lugs provides excellent mud shed on wet days, while the multi-directional bit offers stability and traction while going up and down steep switchbacks.
-Over snow, we were impressed that we didn't slide out laterally, while the malleable rubber stiffened with the colder temperatures, providing better traction.
+Over the snow, we are impressed with its lateral traction, with the malleable rubber stiffening with the colder temperatures.
 Wet rocks?
 No problem.
 While we all know that different kinds of rocks are slipperier than others, we found that this shoe does an exceptional job at sticking to uncertain surfaces.

 A look at the burly and aggressive outsole.